The personal interview

 The request for copies of the notes of the personal interview must reach the CGRS within two working days after the personal interview and remarks must reach the CGRS within eight working days after the notification of the copy of the notes of the personal interview so that the CGRS can examine the remarks.
 The CGRS will examine every remark before taking a decision.

 Currently, it is possible again to make an appointment with a doctor for non-urgent consultations, such as the obtainment of a medical FGM certificate.
 If you still have problems to do so, you can contact the service in charge at cgra-cgvs.FGM@ibz.fgov.be.

-It is recommended that the interview does not last too long (four hours at most, break not included) because the current circumstances may cause stress.
-This requirement is not motivated by any en-hanced risk of infection.
+It is recommended that the interview does not last too long (four hours at most, break not included).
 If the protection officer thinks that he/she can round off the interview and avoid a new invitation, he/she can extend the duration of four hours with half an hour at most.